SYS-Labs/rollux/README.md

 ├── <a href="./ops">ops</a>: Various operational packages
 ├── <a href="./ops-bedrock">ops-bedrock</a>: Bedrock devnet work
 ├── <a href="./packages">packages</a>
-│   ├── <a href="./packages/chain-mon">chain-mon</a>: Chain monitoring services
-│   ├── <a href="./packages/common-ts">common-ts</a>: Common tools for building apps in TypeScript │   ├── <a href="./packages/contracts-bedrock">contracts-bedrock</a>: Bedrock smart contracts
+│   ├── <a href="./packages/contracts-bedrock">contracts-bedrock</a>: OP Stack smart contracts
-│   ├── <a href="./packages/contracts-ts">contracts-ts</a>: ABI and Address constants
-│   ├── <a href="./packages/core-utils">core-utils</a>: Low-level utilities that make building Optimism easier │   ├── <a href="./packages/fee-estimation">fee-estimation</a>: Tools for estimating gas on OP chains │   ├── <a href="./packages/sdk">sdk</a>: provides a set of tools for interacting with Optimism │   └── <a href="./packages/web3js-plugin">web3js-plugin</a>: Adds functions to estimate L1 and L2 gas ├── <a href="./proxyd">proxyd</a>: Configurable RPC request router and proxy ├── <a href="./specs">specs</a>: Specs of the rollup starting at the Bedrock upgrade └── <a href="./ufm-test-services">ufm-test-services</a>: Runs a set of tasks to generate metrics
+├── <a href="./proxyd">proxyd</a>: Configurable RPC request router and proxy ├── <a href="./specs">specs</a>: Specs of the rollup starting at the Bedrock upgrade
 </pre>

 ## Development and Release Process

 ### Overview

-Please read this section if you're planning to fork this repository, or make frequent PRs into this repository.
+Please read this section carefully if you're planning to fork or make frequent PRs into this repository.

 ### Production Releases